dillonkearns/elm-radio.com/content/episode/projects-we-wish-we-had-time-for.md

 - Idea: `elm diff`, but it gives you more detailed information about code changes even if they don't change the API
 - Idea: Phantom Builder analyzer that generates a state diagram from Elm code
 - Idea: suggest types based on what's possible in your current editor context
-- Idea: `elm-review` type inference and value inference in `elm-review`
+- Idea: type inference and value inference in `elm-review`
 - [elm-http-fusion](https://fusion.lamdera.app/)
 - Idea: use a collection of HTTP requests to an endpoint in `elm-http-fusion` to gather better type incormation about an API
 - Idea: make tools like `elm-http-fusion` embeddable in the elm-pages dev server so you can interactively fix decoder errors, etc.